gekatateam/neptunus/docs/CONFIGURATION.md

 Inputs, processors and outputs can have [Filter plugins](../plugins/filters/) for events routing.
 Each plugin can have only one unique filter, and there is no guarantee of the order in which events pass through the filters.

-In inputs and outputs case, if any filter rejects event, the event is removed from pipeline.
+In inputs and outputs case, if any filter rejects event, the event is dropped from pipeline.
 In processors case, otherwise, rejected event going to a next processor.
+Some processors (for example, [drop processor](../plugins/processors/drop/)) also can drop unnecessary events.

 Inputs, processors, outputs and filters may use [Parser plugins](../plugins/parsers/) and [Serializer plugins](../plugins/serializers/) (it depends on plugin).
 One plugin can have only one parser and one serializer.